-1.1 - P13 Update, as needed, the Bay Area Homeland Security Strategy based upon the latest risk and capabilities assessment data.
-1.1 - P14 Ensure each Operational Area has an up-to-date hazard mitigation plan, continuity of operations plan (COOP), and continuity of government (COG) plan.
-ORGANIZ 1.1-01 Communicate in writing with all regional stakeholders the risk management process and the intent to use risk in decision making.
-1.1-O2 Develop a risk management framework or working group to outline how risk assessments and risk analysis serve the process of managing "risks" and a process for stakeholder buy-in across all four sub-regions.
+1.1-P13 Update, as needed, the Bay Area Homeland Security Strategy based upon the latest risk and capabilities assessment data.
+1.1-P14 Ensure each Operational Area has an up-to-date hazard mitigation plan, continuity of operations plan (COOP), and continuity of government (COG) plan.
+ORGANIZ ATION 1.1-01 Communicate in writing with all regional stakeholders the risk management process and the intent to use risk in decision making.
+1.1-02 Develop a risk management framework or working group to outline how risk assessments and risk analysis serve the process of managing "risks" and a process for stakeholder buy-in across all four sub-regions.
 This may include a comprehensive stakeholder governing process and governing bodies to oversee the risk management process.
-1.1-03 Assign/hire risk analysts to conduct risk analysis and produce risk products on behalf of the region, sub-regions and jurisdictions EQUIPME ENT CONT 1.1-E1 Sustain capabilities and risk management software and systems for the region to conduct capabilities and risk analysis to include threats, vulnerabilities and consequence of loss analysis to support tactical, operation and strategic level planning and operations.
-TRAINING Ĵ 1.1 - T1 Conduct principles of risk management training for policy makers and stakeholders from across the region.
-1.1 - T2 Train Bay Area UASI Management Team and the NCRIC staff on the use of risk analytic tools and software planning systems.
-EXERCIS ES 1.1-Ex1 Ensure UASI exercise program is risk based with scenarios used and capabilities tested tied to risk.
+1.1-03 Assign/hire risk analysts to conduct risk analysis and produce risk products on behalf of the region, sub-regions and jurisdictions EQUIPME NT 1.1-E1 Sustain capabilities and risk management software and systems for the region to conduct capabilities and risk analysis to include threats, vulnerabilities and consequence of loss analysis to support tactical, operation and strategic level planning and operations.
+TRAINING 1.1-T1 Conduct principles of risk management training for policy makers and stakeholders from across the region.
+1.1-T2 Train Bay Area UASI Management Team and the NCRIC staff on the use of risk analytic tools and software planning systems.
+EXERCISI ES 1.1-Ex1 Ensure UASI exercise program is risk based with scenarios used and capabilities tested tied to risk.
 1.1-Ex2 Conduct exercises to test COOPs and COG plans at the Operational Area and local levels.

-GOAL 2 Mission National Core State GOAL 2 ENHANCE INFORMATION ANALYSIS AND INFRASTRUCTURE PROTECTION CAPABILITIES Mission Area(s) Prevention Protection National PrioritiesStrengthen Information Sharing and Collaboration CapabilitiesImplement the NIPP CapabilitiesLong TermVulnerabilityReductionForensics andAttributionInterdiction and Strategy Goal 1: Enhance Information Analysis and Law Enforcement Capabilities Goal 2: Protect Critical Enhance Regional Collaboration Disruption Screening, Search and Detection Risk Management for Protection Programs/Activities Physical Protective Measures Intelligence and Information Sharing Access Control and Identity Verification Cyber Security Infrastructure and Key Resources
+GOAL 2 Mission Area(s) National Priorities Core Capabilities State Strategy

+ENHANCE Prevention Strengthen Long Term Goal 1: Enhance

+INFORMATION Fievention Information Vulnerability Information

+ANALYSIS AND Protection Reduction

+Protection Sharing and Reduction Analysis and Law Enforcement

+INFRASTRUCTURE Collaboration Famoriae and

+PROTECTION CAPABILITIES Capabilities Forensics and Capabilities

+CAPABILITIES T1 Attribution Carl Or Donators

+Implement the T., ( 1' . (' 1 Goal 2: Protect

+NIPP Interdiction and Critical

+Disruption Infrastructure and

+Enhance Regional G : G 1 Key Resources

+Collaboration Screening, Search

+and Detection

+D'al Managana Can

+Risk Management for

+Protection

+Programs/Activities

+Physical Protective

+Measures

+Intelligence and

+Information Sharing

+8

+Access Control and

+Identity Verification

+Cyber Security